JonasEmrich/vg-beat-detectors/README.md

 # Installation

-You can install the latest version of the ???vg-ecg-detectors??? package from the [Python Package Index (PyPI)](https://pypi.org/project/vg-ecg-detectors/) by running:
+You can install the latest version of the 'vg-ecg-detectors' package from the [Python Package Index (PyPI)](https://pypi.org/project/vg-ecg-detectors/) by running: